ScienceOctopus/octopus-web-app/README.md

 both scientists and science itself.

-## Hosted Octopus
+## Demo

-The current working version of Octopus is available online at https://science-octopus.org and runs code from master branch in this repository.
+The current working version of Octopus is available online at [beta.science-octopus.org](https://beta.science-octopus.org/) and runs code from master branch in this repository.

 For more information about the project, please see